Search legal guides

 How quickly must I notify the Information Regulator of a breach?

 Section 22 of POPIA requires notification "as soon as reasonably possible" after becoming aware of a security compromise.
-The Information Regulator has stated 72 hours as the target, aligning with the GDPR standard.
+POPIA itself sets no fixed statutory deadline; the Information Regulator has indicated around 72 hours as a guideline only.
+(This is not the same as GDPR's 72-hour rule in Article 33, which is a separate regime.)
 Notifications must be submitted via the Regulator's eServices portal and must include description of the compromise, possible consequences, mitigation measures, and (if known) the identity of the unauthorised party.
 Unjustified delays are themselves a contravention.

 When must I notify SAPS under the Cybercrimes Act?